Can cats drink almond milk?

 Milk doesn’t offer any essential nutrients that a cat needs and shouldn’t be a regular part of their diet.
 This also applies to the question – can cats drink almond milk.

-Water and a good quality commercial kibble or wet cat food should provide them with all of the nutrients they require.
+Water and a good quality commercial kibble or wet cat food should provide them with all of the nutrients they need.

 Can Cats Eat Almonds?